patrick-crawford/WEB422-Backup/notes/react-forms.md

 ### The input Tag

-If we want to synchronize an "input" tag with the state of our compnent, we can write a form as a "controlled component".
+If we want to synchronize an "input" tag with the state of our component, we can write a form as a "controlled component".
 In the below example, we will use a form to collect information on a user (stored in the state as "userData"):

 ```jsx
 class UserDataForm extends React.Component {